I’m sure you’ve heard of the saying, “Knowledge is power.”

 Could you simplify your existence and spend more time delivering value to your customers and less time running a myriad of reports?
 I think you could.

 Starting with the five software development metrics above, you can do just that.
-And if you’d like to try out a tool that can give a head start on tracking and visualizing many of these measures, check out a free trial of Targetprocess.
+And if you’d like to try out a tool that can give a head start on tracking and visualizing many of these measures, check out a demo of Targetprocess.

 Although we think we’ve done a pretty good job of covering the essential software development metrics, we’d love to hear which Agile metrics you can’t do your job without.
 Let us know in the comments below!